An invariant of link cobordisms from symplectic Khovanov homology: A non-standard splitting of the relative invariant

 \subsection{Two calculations of the relative invariant}

-In this Section we calculate up to sign the relative invariant in two cases which fit the framework of Sections~\ref{section:equivariantj} and \ref{section:equitrans}.
+In this Section we calculate up to sign the relative invariant in two cases using the fibration $E\times_{\mathbb{C}^*}(F\setminus 0)$.
 These are the two cases needed in Section~\ref{section:stab} to understand the stabilisation and destabilisation maps.

-We use the fibration $(E,\pi)$ defined in the beginning of Section~\ref{section:equivariantj}.
-By Lemma~\ref{lemma:transversality} we may choose the Lagrangian boundary condition $Q$ to be both transverse and $S^1$--equivariant.
-This means $Q$ is contained in the $\mu=0$ locus and can be represented in any fibre by a line in $\mathbb{C}$ between critical values of $p$.

-The existence of a regular, $S^1$--equivariant almost complex structure (by Lemma \ref{lemma:s1regularity} and Proposition~\ref{proposition:floerreg}) reduces the calculation of the map induced on Floer cohomology by $E$ to simple combinatorics related to curves in the plane.
-This is because the $S^1$--action on $E$ induces a corresponding action on the moduli spaces of holomorphic sections.
-Hence, isolated holomorphic sections are precisely those fixed by the $S^1$--action.

-There are in any regular fibre of $E$ precisely three fixed-points of the $S^1$--action, namely the critical points of $p$.
-Two of these cannot be used in any such section since they would force the section to pass through the critical point of the MBL--fibration $E$.
-This leaves the section formed by the third point.
-In the setting of Figures~\ref{fig:infinitycurves} and \ref{fig:minusinfinitycurves}, this point corresponds to the critical point of $p$ with $a$--coordinate near to $-2x$ and is always in both Lagrangians.

-The map of chain complexes has now been reduced to counting a single isolated holomorphic section.

-The chain complexes used will be: \begin{itemize} \item $\mathbb{Z}$ (with the only possible relative grading) for the case of two Lagrangians meeting transversely at a single point as in Figure~\ref{fig:infinitycurves}.
-The differential can only be trivial. \item $\mathbb{Z}^2$ when the Lagrangians meet at two points and are Hamiltonian isotopic as in Figure~\ref{fig:infinitycurves}.
-In this case the cohomology is $H^*(S^2)$, so the differential is also trivial.
-We will write this as $\mathbb{Z}[X]/(X^2)$ where $X$ has degree 2 greater than $1$. \end{itemize}

-In the latter case, one can see which intersection represents $X$ by relating the relative Maslov and relative Morse indices.
-Namely, the singular point of $p$ near $-2x$ represents $1$ and $q^\prime$ represents $X$.